-Cyber liability insurance is no longer nice to have to have, it is a must have!
+Cyber insurance is no longer nice to have to have, it is a must have!

 Every other day you hear of a new data breach and the breaches are not just occurring at large corporations.
 Hackers are looking for businesses of any size with valuable customer data they can steal and sell.
-Specific targets include, medical offices, lawyers, accountants, restaurants, and any business with personal identifiable information of others.
+Specific targets include medical offices, lawyers, accountants, restaurants, and any business with personally identifiable information of others.

 Cyber and Privacy Insurance